HONMEI, HONMONO, HONKI Do you celebrate Saint Valentine’s Day? And do you celebrate with love?

 The trio of Japanese words, as I put them poetically next to each other – honmei, honmono, honki (true name, true materie, true feeling) provokes me to write to you about the Japanese celebration of St. Valentine’s Day.
-It’s quite fun and besides – the holiday is coming.
+It’s quite fun that day and besides – the holiday is coming.
 February 14!
 Some of you are looking forward to it, but some are already terrified of the flood of pinkish hearts.
 And the argument why „No Valentine’s Day!“ may be that the whole hype around is often full of insincerity.
 Plenty of hearts and little love.
 I must admit that also I decorated our Miyabi Valentine’s food with hearts, and please allow me that because I honestly – honki wished to please you, eventhough these hearts are from radish and I don’t even know names of those who will eat them.

 Who?
 Whom?
 What?
 The most beautiful thing is when the partners give each other a sign that their love is nicely confirmed.
-Priest St. Valentine did so – he hastily blessed couples who were in love, believing that being in love is good!
+Priest St. Valentine did so – he without any delay blessed couples who were in love, believing that being in love is good!
 Little did he know that one day we would have a holiday of love and call it St. Valentine’s Day.
 He had no idea that in our western regions on that festive day, man presents woman a gift while in Japan women present men.
 I deliberately put Japanese actors in the plural, because … well, it is something to experience – the amount of chocolate that Japanese men collect that day is enormous!
 Wanting or not wanting they receive hearts in all sorts of visages and all these are made from chocolate.
 Choko = chocolate.
+Choko Valentine.

 The funny thing is that this chocolate always has an additional name to it.
 An adjective.
 In case of the obligatory massive acts of presenting gifts, the chocolate is called “giri choko”, simply stating what is appropriate – to buy, to bring, to give.
 Even those who would otherwise get nothing, will be remembered and get a choco with the adjective onasake. „Onasake Choco“.
 The word “nasakenai” comes immediately to my mind.
 It, points to someone who is unfortunate, poor, not well looking, simply someone we are a little ashamed of.
 And because love is to be honored on Valentine’s Day, these people get chocolate too.
 I like it very much.
 Maybe that’s where true love dwels.
 Love without need to be earned.
 A bit nasakenai are also those whom no one remembers that day, who do not go anywhere that day, and they, in order not to be sad, give themselves chocolate too.
 Such Valentine’s chocolate is called “jibun choko”.
 Jibun means himself or herself.
 I can imagine that feeling of giving self a chocolate.
 In Japan, I gave myself gifts for MDŽ (International Women’s Day), for Christmas and for my birthday.
 It encouraged me in a way, but I didn’t go so far to create a special word for it.
 It could be for instance “jiai purezento”.
 “Ji” is from jibun and “ai” means love.
 Purezento you can guess – the English present (gift) pronounced in syllables.